koding/kdlearn/guides/apache-tomcat-on-koding.md

 And that's it.

-If you encounter any issues or have any questions please drop an email [here](mailto:support@koding.com)
+If you encounter any issues or have any questions please drop us an email [here](mailto:support@koding.com)